 - 1. Start the Siemens SIMATIC Manager and configure a CPU as described at "Hardware configuration CPU". - 2.
-Designate the station as "...DP slave". - 3. ▶ Add your modules according to the real hardware assembly. - 4.
-Open the properties dialog of the DP interface of the CPU by means of a double-click at 'DP'. - 5.
+Designate the station as "...DP slave". - 3.
+Add your modules according to the real hardware assembly. - Open the properties dialog of the DP interface of the CPU by means of a double-click at 'MPI/DP'. - 5.
 Set Interface type to "PROFIBUS". - 6.
 Connect to PROFIBUS and preset an address (e.g. 3) and confirm with [OK]. - 7.
-Switch at Operating mode to "DP slave". - 8.
-Via Configuration you define the in-/output address area of the slave CPU, which are to be assigned to the DP slave.
+Switch at Operating mode to "DP slave" . - 8.
+Via Configuration you define the in-/output address area of the slave CPU, which are to be assigned to the DP slave. - 9.
+Save, compile and transfer your project to your CPU.